Company Rule

 Continuance of the London test was strongly defended

-Through the commission’s recommendations, a three tier structure was adopted
+Through the commission’s recommendations, a three tier structure was

 ICS, PCS and Subordinate CS